cs-4241-2023/a3-persistence/README.md

 > Displays data related to a particular user

 ## Technical Achievements
-- **Tech Achievement 2**: (5 points) Instead of Glitch, host your site on a different service like Heroku or Digital Ocean.
-Make sure to describe this a bit in your README.
-What was better about using the service you chose as compared to Glitch?
-What (if anything) was worse?

 - **Tech Achievement 3**: Got 100% in all four lighthouse tests required for this assignment.
 ![Lighthouse Test Scores](images/image.png)